| Effective: 1/12/1988 |

 To provide guidelines for establishing prefixes for new courses

 Distinctive course prefixes are appropriate to set off the course offerings of one university academic program from others.
-It is not necessary that the program constitute a formal major or minor, but the prefix should correspond to an element of ASU’s curriculum that is administered by a formal programmatic entity, which might be a department, an interdisciplinary committee, or, under unusual circumstances, a college or other unit.
+It is not necessary that the program constitute a formal major or minor, but the prefix should correspond to an element of ASU’s curriculum that is administered by a formal programmatic entity, which might be an academic unit, an interdisciplinary faculty, or a college or other unit.
 Responsibility for administration of courses that are listed under the prefix must be clearly established—that is, responsibility for scheduling classes, assuring the quality of the coursework, ensuring the submission of grade reports, and maintaining student records.

-If the prefix will be associated with graduate courses, the proposal should be forwarded to the dean of the Division of Graduate Studies, who will review the proposal and send his or her recommendation to the Office of the Executive Vice President and Provost of the University.
-If it is anticipated that only undergraduate courses will be offered under the proposed prefix, the proposal may be sent directly to the Office of the Executive Vice President and Provost of the University.
+If the prefix will be associated with graduate courses, the proposal must be forwarded to the vice provost for Graduate Education, who will review the proposal and send his or her recommendation to the Office of the Provost of the University.
+If it is anticipated that only undergraduate courses will be offered under the proposed prefix, the proposal may be sent directly to the Office of the Provost of the University.

-The executive vice president and provost of the university will review the proposal and the recommendations of the graduate dean and/or supervising dean.
-Notice of approval or disapproval will be sent to the originating unit from the Office of the Executive Vice President and Provost of the University.
+Notice of approval or disapproval will be sent from the Office of the Provost of the University.